licwan62/Information-App/README.md

 ### The Process of Escorting

 The following is a guideline for when escorting has been actioned.
-An assessment is made when the environment has been identified as a risk, meaning escorting is necessary.
+1. An assessment is made when the environment has been identified as a risk, meaning escorting is necessary.

-1. Oranga Tamariki becomes the custodians of children when escorting is in action.
+2. Oranga Tamariki becomes the custodians of children when escorting is in action.
-2. Oranga Tamariki are NOT custodians of children WHEN others have assumed responsibility.
+3. Oranga Tamariki are NOT custodians of children WHEN others have assumed responsibility.
-3. Escorting is authorized by someone in charge – also, provide information on the conditions.
+4. Escorting is authorized by someone in charge – also, provide information on the conditions.
-4. The Informed Escort Strategy and who it is provided to.
+5. The Informed Escort Strategy and who it is provided to.

 ### Legal Rights of Parents
 Legal rights for parents shall refer to Escorting and/or the Escorting process, NOT legal rights in general.

 ### Legal Rights of Caregivers
 Legal rights for Caregivers shall refer to Escorting and/or the Escorting process, NOT legal rights in general.

-## Features
+### Provision of this application

 1.	**Target Audience:** Parents, Caregivers
 2. Provide details and summarise information in the context of a mobile app.
 3. Provide links for users for further information.

-## Most of the information from

-1.	[**Oranga Tamariki**](https://practice.orangatamariki.govt.nz/policy/escorting-tamariki-and-rangatahi/)  This site has a lot of unnecessary information therefore, you are advised to look for information under the sections provided.

-2.	[**Community Law organization for NZ**](https://communitylaw.org.nz/community-law-manual/chapter-13-dealing-with-oranga-tamariki-ministry-for-children/dealing-with-oranga-tamariki-ministry-for-children/)  This site provides a lot of legal processes and advice; therefore you are advised to look for information under the sections provided that focus on escorting, but include information that could help and assist.

 ## TODO LIST